Cullen Douglas

-Cullen Douglas (born November 6, 1967) is an American actor, playwright, and screenwriter.
+Douglas Cullen Baumbach (born November 6, 1967) better known by his stage name Cullen Douglas, is an American actor, playwright, and screenwriter.
 His most notable television appearances have come from recurring roles on Pure Genius, Private Practice, Prison Break, Grey's Anatomy, Scandal, and Agents of S.H.I.E.L.D..
 His film credits include The Dog Lover (2015), Ace Ventura, Jr.: Pet Detective (2009), Shuttle (2008), Sunshine State (2002) and Love Liza (2002).
 He had a long, successful stage career before becoming a screen actor.

 Early life

 Douglas was born in California as Douglas Cullen Baumbach to Dick Baumbach, a newspaper journalist, and Diane (née Taft) Baumbach, a registered nurse.
 He lived in six cities across the U.S. as his father got transferred to different locations.
 He has a younger sister.
 He attended the American Musical and Dramatic Academy (1986) and the Florida School of the Arts.
 He returned to FSOTA in 2010 to give their commencement address.
 He also completed an acting internship with New Stage Theatre in Jackson, Mississippi.